richDsInterview/TechnicalChallenge/README.md

 ### Image repetition with blurring or added noise

-1. _A friend of yours decides to try to fool your system by messing with the test images before you receive them.
+1. __A friend of yours decides to try to fool your system by messing with the test images before you receive them.
 She does this by Gaussian blurring some of the images or by adding a small amount of noise to each pixel in the image.
-Design a simple machine learning algorithm that can handle such types of image distortions of the images, as well the cases already discussed in questions 1 and 2._
+Design a simple machine learning algorithm that can handle such types of image distortions of the images, as well the cases already discussed in questions 1 and 2.__

-2. _Write python code to solve this for an arbitrary input test image.
+2. __Write python code to solve this for an arbitrary input test image.
 Discuss your solution in detail and why you chose it.
-Also discuss other potential approaches to the problem and their pros and cons._
+Also discuss other potential approaches to the problem and their pros and cons.__

-We require, for this challenge comparison, a map of the input image to some hash or representation in some basis that is:
+We require, for this comparison, a map of the input image to some representation in some basis or some hash that is:
 + broadly insensitive to rotations and translations, affine-invariance.
 + insensitive (with respect to the difference in SNR between images) to blurred or noisy images, and
 + also has some ability to deal with cropping (a harder problem)
 + efficient/fast execution speed is also desirable.

 A solution (that will take more computation and time) is to use some kind of feature selection and extraction algorithm that has required properties.
-Examples of these are SSIM, SIFT/SURF, or else some weighted combination of these that has, say been trained to optimal weights using machine learning practices.
+Examples of these are [SSIM](https://en.wikipedia.org/wiki/Structural_similarity"), [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform)/[SURF](https://en.wikipedia.org/wiki/Speeded_up_robust_features)*, etc (although, see https://arxiv.org/abs/1503.06680).
+Or else one could use some weighted combination of these that has, say, been trained to optimal weights using machine learning practices (i.e. spliting the dataset into training and testing, learning on the training data and verifying on the testing)

-These algorithms essentially operate on chunks of maps at multiple scales, identifying features that are peaks at multiple chunk scales.
+*(_These algorithms essentially operate on chunks of maps at multiple scales, identifying features that are peaks at multiple chunk scales.
 Once these are identified, they are described in a way forcing them to the same size and orientation for lookup.
 Since for different images these features should presumably be scattered throughout the image, the image can be recognized even if certain features are obscured or modified.
-It's certainly not as straight-forward as a DCT metric on a downsampled image, but the nature of widespread image capture, creation and manipulation usually requires this robustness.
+It's certainly not as straight-forward as a DCT metric on a downsampled image, but the nature of widespread image capture, creation and manipulation usually requires this robustness._)

 One could also take some set of combined image representations and determine weighting of each in the final distinguisher function by standard machine learning techniques (training/backprop).

+## implement algorithm

 If I had lots of time, I'd perhaps test one of these hybrid methods.
 Since I don't, I have chosen to use the dhash algorithm, installed through PyPI (which itself depends on PIL)

-## implement algorithm

 The python script perceptualHashRecognition.py run with arguments of the test image and database directory respectively, implements a difference hash on both images, and compares each through the Hamming distance metric: